viash-io/viash/CONTRIBUTING.md

 ## Submitting your changes

-* Update the Changelog: Add a new entry to the [CHANGELOG.md](CHANGELOG.md) file that describes your changes.
+* Update the changelog: Add a new entry to the [CHANGELOG.md](CHANGELOG.md) file that describes your changes.
 This entry should follow the following format:

   ```markdown
   * `AffectedComponent`: A short description of the proposed changes (#issue, PR #pr, by @contributor).